aazibch/virtuavisage/README.md

 Stability AI's JavaScript gRPC client is used to generate and fetch the artifacts, while Cloudinary's SDK is utilized to store the artifacts, and MongoDB is used as the database.

-On this branch (refactoring-redux-state), I have moved almost all the local state to global, implemented via redux.
+On this branch, I have refactored the routes setup to use the react-router-dom's recommended imperative approach.

 ## Stable Diffusion